How to Get to Fukui

 Nestled between Ishikawa Prefecture and Kyoto Prefecture on the north coast of Japan, Fukui is often overlooked by international visitors as they pass from the more famous cities of Kanazawa and Kyoto.
 A stop on the Limited Express Thunderbird services running between those two cities (and onto Osaka), Fukui is slowly emerging from the shadow of its more famous neighbours as visitors discover a quiet corner of Japan with a couple of truly fantastic desinations.
 For any visitor headed to Kanazawa or Kyoto, it’s worth considering a stop in Fukui to enjoy all that has to offer (while also escaping the crowds of those more famous cities).

-The following information explains HOW TO GET TO FUKUI from other popular destinations:
+HOW TO GET TO FUKUI

 Within easy reach of Fukui, Kanazawa is one of Japan’s most historic and enjoyable cities and most conveniently, is the terminus of the Hokuriku Shinkansen line running to Tokyo.
 Reaching Fukui from Kanazawa Station is very straightforward.
 Simply take the Limited Express Thunderbird to Fukui Station – 45 minutes / JPY2540.